 Important note for women: LAAM does not use a power morcellator, an instrument that cuts up and removes large tissue during certain laparoscopic and robotic surgical procedures.
 In 2014, the Food and Drug Administration (FDA) issued a warning discouraging morcellator-aided GYN surgery because these instruments may spread uterine cancer during the procedure.

-LAAM (Laparoscopic Assisted Abdominal Myomectomy) entails two small incisions, one at the belly button and one at the bikini line, and it can be performed on any patient regardless of fibroid size, number, or location.
+LAAM (Laparoscopic Assisted Abdominal Myomectomy) uses two small incisions, one at the belly button and one at the bikini line.
+It is specifically designed for women seeking fertility.
+Women who are past childbearing may not be candidates for LAAM.
+LAAM is not limited by fibroid size, number, or location.
 BUAO (Bilateral Uterine Artery Occlusion) is the blockage of the uterine artery during the procedure to control bleeding.
 Due to the advantage of the surgeon being able to feel all of the fibroids, LAAM is the most thorough minimally invasive technique used for a myomectomy.
 Most LAAM procedures are done in an outpatient setting, and patients are able to return to their lives sooner than with open procedures.

 For fertility patients, Bilateral Uterine Artery Occlusion allows the surgeon to temporarily block blood flow during the surgery and then it is restored after the procedure is complete.